Chronic paroxysmal hemicrania

 Chronic paroxysmal hemicrania (CPH) is a severe debilitating unilateral headache usually affecting the area around the eye.
 It normally consists of multiple severe, yet short, headache attacks affecting only one side of the cranium.
-It is more commonly diagnosed in women than in men, but, unlike a migraine, has no neurological symptoms associated with it.
-CPH headaches are treated through the use of non-steroidal anti-inflammatory drugs, with indomethacin found to be usually effective in eliminating symptoms.
+Retrospective surveys indicated that paroxysmal hemicrania was more common in women.
+However, subsequent prospective research showed an equal prevalence between females and males, with a ratio close to 1:1.
+Unlike in migraine, it has no neurological symptoms associated with it.
+CPH headaches are treated through the use of non-steroidal anti-inflammatory drugs, with indomethacin found to be especially effective in eliminating symptoms.

 Paroxysmal hemicrania is classified by the characteristic (high) frequency and (short) duration of attacks experienced by patients that is somewhat similar to cluster headaches, despite some important differences explained below.
 Episodic paroxysmal hemicrania attacks occur at least twice a year and last anywhere from seven days to a year with pain free periods of a month or longer separating them.
 Chronic paroxysmal hemicrania attacks occur over the course of more than a year without remission or with remissions lasting less than a month.

 Signs and symptoms

 Individuals with CPH suffer multiple short, severe headaches a day, often more than five, with most lasting between 5 and 30 minutes each.
 When compared to cluster headaches, CPH attacks are typically shorter.
-Each headache is centered around the eye, temple and forehead and is localized to one side of the head.
+Each headache is centered around the eye, temple and forehead or the back of the head and is localized to one side of the head.
 While redness and watering of the eye are associated with CPH, patients typically do not experience nausea or vomiting.
 Although less common, CPH may also present as severe unilateral ear pain accompanied by autonomic symptoms.
-Autonomic symptoms may include the presence of Red Ear Syndrome.
+Autonomic symptoms may include the presence of red ear syndrome.

 Attacks hit the patient many times a day, from 5 times a day up to 40 times a day with an average of 11 a day.
 Mild background pain can persist between attacks.
 They come in bouts that last from 7 days to 1 year separated by remission periods that can last more than 3 months in episodic patients, or less than 3 months in chronic patients.
 Onset is in adulthood and the disorder may last indefinitely or spontaneously go into remission.
 Circadian mechanisms are likely involved in paroxysmal hemicrania due to its highly cyclic nature.
 No particular circannual recurrence characterizes symptomatic periods, although some patients can experience a seasonal preponderance.